Munzir2401/IaC-Terraform/README.md

 ```
 2️ Configure your environment

-In each module or in your main project directory, create a myvars.tfvars file.
+In each module or in your main project directory, create a .tfvars file.
 At minimum, define:
 ```
 alb_subnets  = ["subnet-abc123", "subnet-def456"]